Q: How Do I Heat Mold My Bont Boots?

 Q: How Can I Send My Product Back For A Warranty Item?

 A: Take them back to the shop you bought them from first and let them determine if it is a warranty item.
 Never send anything back to us without permission from Bont as we will not pay the tax unless it has been sent the way we ask it to be sent.
-If you purchased the product directly from Bont, please use this link.
+If you purchased the product directly from Bont, please view our return policy.